jweiland-net/maps2/Documentation/AdministratorManual/Installation/Index.rst

 Installation
 ============

-The extension needs to be installed as any other extension of TYPO3 CMS:
+The extension needs to be installed like any other extension of TYPO3 CMS:

 #.
 Visit maps2 at `Github <https://github.com/jweiland-net/maps2>`_

 #.
-You will find a Download-Button where you can find a Download as Zip and a Link for cloning this project.
+You will find a Download-Button where you can select between Download as Zip or Link for cloning this project.

 #.
 Get the extension